Jean Grey: Ultimate Marvel

-Jean then moves to Baltimore, changing her hair color to black and assuming the identity of "Karen Grant".
-She takes a nondescript job managing a store at the Cherry Square Shopping Center, where her security guard boyfriend Dave works.
+Following the events of Requiem, most of the X-Men are killed.
+Jean then moves to Baltimore, changing her hair color to black and assuming the identity of Karen Grant.
+She takes a nondescript job managing a store at the Cherry Square Shopping Center, where her boyfriend Dave works as a security guard.
 Despite having only worked at the mall for four months, Jean uses her telepathy to alter the memories of her coworkers so that they believe she has worked there for three years.